The U.S. dollar conquered the world. Is it at risk of losing its top spot?

 To be clear, the U.S. isn't involved in that deal at all, but the U.S. dollar is.
 When international deals happen, they usually happen in dollars.

-This is a big boost to the U.S. in all kinds of way: For example, it means domestic businesses have a home court (home currency) advantage when they do business overseas.
+This is a big boost to the U.S. in all kinds of ways: For example, it means domestic businesses have a home court (home currency) advantage when they do business overseas.

 But as the Bretton Woods conference demonstrated, that top spot can slip away pretty fast

-"We have an important advantage, which may whittle away slowly if we're not careful," says economist Michael Boskin, a former White House advisor.
+"We have an important advantage, which may whittle away slowly if we're not careful," says economist Michael Boskin, a former White House adviser.

 The challenges to the dollar